Categories

 Has there ever been a movie made more interesting by its final five minutes than The Usual Suspects?

-We learn that the man in charge of the operation was Dean Keaton (Gabriel Byrne), who learned about the job from some of his fellow criminals — the titular “suspects” — at a questioning for some other crime.
+We learn that the man in charge of the operation was Dean Keaton (Gabriel Byrne), who was recruited for the job by some of his fellow criminals — the titular “suspects” — at a questioning for some other crime.

 This backstory of the heist is connected to the mysterious criminal entity known as “Keyser Soze” — a name so frightening, it makes low-life thugs shudder as if someone had just muttered “Voldemort.”
 As Special Agent Kujan interrogates Verbal, it becomes clear that this “Keyser Soze” is someone on the inside, manipulating everyone else: Keaton.
 Keaton is trying to hide his secret identity and cover up his connection to other, more serious crimes.